 With long-standing pain in a knee joint, the supporting musculature gets turned off or inhibited, and as the muscles weaken, so does the mechanical efficiency of the joint.

-There is no patient that I see and treat for arthritis of the knee that is not encouraged to plug into physical therapy to work on improving strength and function of their body – once we are able to effectively turn off the pain signals with stem cell therapy or other treatments.
+There is no patient that I see and treat for arthritis of the knee that is not encouraged to plug into physical therapy to work on improving strength and function of their body – once we are able to effectively turn off the pain signals with Cellular Treatment or other treatments.

 Is surgical knee replacement your best option?